HTML/CSS - Do you know how to create spaces in a web page?

 ul li {padding-left:10px;}

-Figure: Good Example - Using CSS to add a margin at the bottom of the list a the padding on the left side of each list item
+Figure: Good example - Using CSS to add a margin at the bottom of the list a the padding on the left side of each list item